andresebr/kumodd/README.md

 - ./download/john.doe@gmail.com/My Drive/foo.doc
 - ./download/metadata/john.doe@gmail.com/My Drive/foo.doc.yml

-## File Verification
+## Data Verification

-Kumodd verifies files by comparing their MD5, size, Last Modified, and Last Accessed time.
-It reports whether they match in corresponding properties.
-Kumodd stores these in the YAML metadata file corresponding to each file.
+Kmodd verifies both the data and the metadata.
+Data is verified by comparing a file's MD5, size, Last Modified, and Last Accessed times.
+Kumodd reports whether each of them matches, as shown in [How to Verify Data](#how-to-verify-data).
+It also compares the MD5 of the metadata with the previously recorded value.

 Metadata		| Description
 :----			| :----